Igdra/DirtyDPLL/README.md

         if -l is not element of Set
             runDPLL( Set where l=1 )
-        // IF MULTIPLE APPLIES, GET FIRST IN LEXICOGRAPHICAL ORDER get first literal in lexicographical order and return runDPLL( Set where l=1 ) AND runDPLL( Set where l=0 ) }
+        // IF MULTIPLE APPLIES, GET FIRST IN LEXICOGRAPHICAL ORDER get first literal in lexicographical order
+        return runDPLL( Set where l=1 ) AND runDPLL( Set where l=0 )
+}
 ```
 The use of AND in the final route is specifically so all nodes are visited.